 The Spotlight Talk

 Please arrive in the session room at least five minutes before the session begins and be sure to let the session chairs know you are there.
 All speakers should sit near the respective podium A or B since we will have very little time for the transitions.
 Podium A is used by odd numbered speakers and Podium B is used by even numbered speakers.
+Please bring your own laptops and any adapters required.
 VGA and audio connection will be provided for your computer.
 It is recommended that your slide size is in the standard (4:3) ratio and not widescreen (16:9).

 Each speaker will be allocated a total of 5 minutes for their spotlight talk.
 After five minutes, the spotlight will shift to the next speaker, whose microphone will become live.
-The maximum computer screen resolution for the projector is 1920×1200.
+There will also be a 5-minute countdown timer to aid the speaker in keeping track of time.
+Please set the computer screen resolution for your computer to 1024 × 768 for the best result.

 - PRACTICE!
 You will need to practise a number of times to get your message across effectively in only five minutes.

 - Your presentation is an advertisement for your paper, so focus on insights rather than details.

 - Avoid spending too much time on related work.

 - Consider giving an application/motivation of your work, the main result, and one piece of technical "meat" (e.g., a theorem, a design principle, an equation, etc.) that will help the audience understand the methodology and the depth of the work, understanding that there will not be time for all the details.